How to Not Screw up Sweet and Sour Swedish Meatballs

 - 2 cups ketchup

-- I use medium beef, (medium beef has a fat content of 25%.
+- Prepare the meat.
+I use medium beef.
+Medium beef has a fat content of 25%.
 You may use a leaner meat if you like.
-For example, lean ground beef only has a fat content of 17%, and extra lean, only 10%.
-Personally, I prefer beef, and some fat to go with my comfort food).
+Lean ground beef only has a fat content of 17%, and extra lean, only 10%.
+Personally, I prefer beef, and some fat to go with my comfort food.
 Any protein you want will be just fine.

-- I add an onion.
+- Add an onion.
 Again, flavour preference.
 Maybe you enjoy a lot of onion; just don't get carried away.